City Walk, Dubai

 City Walk (aka City Walk Dubai) is an urban precinct in the Al Wasl Community of Dubai, United Arab Emirates, providing a partially pedestrianised shopping and leisure neighbourhood.

+City Walk was opened to the public in February 2016.

 Meraas is a major developer in the City Walk area.
 City Walk covers over 900,000 square meters of land, developed in two phases including commercial and residential areas, providing a destination for tourists.
-Attractions in the area include The Green Planet bio-dome and the Coca-Cola Arena. it is close to Al Safa Road, Al Wasl Road, and Sheikh Zayed Road.
+It is close to Al Safa Road, Al Wasl Road, and Sheikh Zayed Road.

+In 2017, Sheikh Mohammed bin Rashid opened the smart police station in City Walk to provide 24-hour security services to workers and residents in the area.
+The center provides 46 security services that fall under 4 packages: criminal services, traffic services, community services, and certificates and permits services.